nerwuuus/portfolio-projects/README.md

 - Once the data is refreshed, the script saves the updated Excel files as mnp.csv and inm.csv on the desktop.

 **Import into PostgreSQL Staging Tables**
-- The CSV files are then imported into corresponding PostgreSQL staging tables (mnp_staging and inm_staging) for further processing.
+- The CSV files are then imported into the corresponding PostgreSQL staging tables (mnp_staging and inm_staging) for further processing.

 **Data Validation and Main Table Update**
 - After passing data quality checks, validated data is used to update the main database tables.